 Academic employment issues are governed by University of Florida Regulations and, for those faculty who are “in unit,” by a collective bargaining agreement.
-Units covered by the bargaining agreement are the Florida Museum of Natural History; the Student Health Counseling Center; Library West; and the colleges of Business Administration; Design, Construction and Planning; Education; Engineering; Fine Arts; Health and Human Performance; Journalism; and Liberal Arts and Sciences.
+Units covered by the bargaining agreement are the Florida Museum of Natural History; the Student Health Counseling Center; units reporting to the Provost; Library West; and the colleges of Business Administration; Design, Construction and Planning; Education; Engineering; the Arts; Health and Human Performance; Journalism; and Liberal Arts and Sciences.

 Academic Freedom and Responsibility

 See UF Regulation 6C1-7.018 (pdf)

 Academic Ranks and Titles

 Affirmative Action Plan for Equal Employment Opportunity